Ebeuck/Index_of_HTML/README.md

 # Index_of_HTML
-### Code is presented in HTML and CSS by Jon Duckett, an excellent book full of examples and tips on learning both
+### Abbreviated Code is inspired by the order presented in "HTML and CSS: Design and Build Websites " by Jon Duckett
+### an excellent book full of examples and tips on learning both
 ### (see: https://www.amazon.com/HTML-CSS-Design-Build-Websites/dp/1118008189)